Sergey-Krutous/one-week-e-commerce/README.md

 2) they ensure that controller actions can be routed to

 Helpers were not covered with tests because they provide very simple methods that would require tests duplicating helpers logic.

+Several integration tests (located at spec/features) were created to ensure end-to-end scenarios:
+1) products integration tests ensure that:
+ - product can be created with admin section of the application
+ - the product appears in the product list page (PLP) of the assigned category at the public section of the application
+ - the product detail page (PDP) can be opened by product id and product slug
+2) checkout integration tests ensure that:
+ - a product can be added to the basket from PDP opened by product id
+ - the product can be added to the basket from PDP opened by product slug
+ - the user can proceed to checkout with this basket
+ - and submit the order
+ - this order will be visible in the admin section of the application

+Integration tests cover mainly "sunny day" scenarios.
+Alternative scenarios are covered by model or controller tests.

 ## 1st priority TODOs (known issues):